Skip to content

 The Bittensor Ecosystem

-Bittensor can be hard to understand if you only look at it through code and technical terms.
-On this page, we’ll explain it using two simple mental models: a growing forest and a world of cities.
-Both are ways to look at the same system from different angles.
-The forest helps you understand how the ecosystem grows and stores value over time.
-The city helps you understand how people, work, and money flow through it.
-Together, they make the Bittensor ecosystem much easier to grasp.
+On this page, I’ll use two mental models: a growing forest and a planet of emerging cities.
+They describe the same system from different angles.
+The forest helps you understand how value accumulates and how resilience forms over time.
+The city helps you see how labor, capital, and incentives move through the system.

 Planet Bittensor: From Bare Planet to Living Forest